modir/using-laminas-framework-book/version2/docs/routing.md

 labels.
 We will use the *Segment* route type to map the action to a URL like "http://localhost/barcode/&lt;type&gt;/&lt;label&gt;".

-I> To be able to use barcodes, you need to install the @`Laminas\Barcode` component with Composer, by I> typing the following command:
+> To be able to use barcodes, you need to install the @`Laminas\Barcode` component with Composer, by
-I>
+> typing the following command:
+>
-I> `php composer.phar require laminas/laminas-barcode`
+> `php composer.phar require laminas/laminas-barcode`

 W> Please note that for barcode images to work, you need to have the GD[^gd] extension W> of the PHP engine installed and enabled.
 In Linux Ubuntu, you can install this extension with the